‘Spongebob Squarepants’ Ending Not True: Fake Tweet Spreads Sad But Untrue Claims, ‘Indy Star’ Reports

 — ????O…P…E (@itzkay_laaaa) February 25, 2018

-But after checking the Spongebob Squarepants official Twitter account, Indianopolis Star found out that the rumor was false and that the post supposedly announcing the show’s cancellation cannot be seen anywhere in the page’s recent posts.
+But after checking the Spongebob Squarepants official Twitter account, Indianapolis Star found out that the rumor was false and that the post supposedly announcing the show’s cancellation cannot be seen anywhere in the page’s recent posts.

-With this, some fans of the hit Nick animated show wondered why such fake news seem to emerge almost every single year, only to trick unwitting fans into feeling depressed over the end of the crazily awesome show.
+With this, some fans of the hit Nick animated show wondered why such fake news seems to emerge almost every single year, only to trick unwitting fans into feeling depressed over the end of the crazily awesome show.

 why is there a rumor about spongebob ending every single year pic.twitter.com/eEuOh12zzW